Archived News Item

-December 12, 2021 marks the 10th anniversary of the formation of the Institute of Sisters of Mercy of Australia and Papua New Guinea.
+December 12, 2021 marked the 10th anniversary of the formation of the Institute of Sisters of Mercy of Australia and Papua New Guinea.

-To commemorate this milestone activities have been devised in two main areas – Commemorative and Liturgy – overseen by a committee for each.
+To commemorate this milestone activities were devised in two main areas – Commemorative and Liturgy – overseen by a committee for each.

 Margaret Scroope RSM (Convenor), Annette Schneider RSM, Cheryl Camp RSM, Cynthia Griffith RSM